-After notification and prior to a determination of whether there are reasonable grounds to believe that unlawful educational discrimination has occurred, the Commission's Compliance Officer or her/his designee will engage in a settlement discussion.
-The Compliance Officer will encourage written agreements between the parties to resolve the matter.
+After notification and prior to a determination of whether there are reasonable grounds to believe that unlawful educational discrimination has occurred, a designated member or employee of the Commission as representative of the Commission the Commission's Compliance Officer or her/his designee will engage in a settlement discussion.
+The Commission's representative pliance Officer will encourage written agreements between the parties to resolve the matter.